French cruiser Lavoisier: 1903–1907

 The year 1905 followed a similar pattern, and Lavoisier was recommissioned on 28 March for another tour with the Newfoundland and Iceland Division.
 She got underway on 19 April and proceeded first to Greenock, Britain, which she reached two days later.
-From there, she sailed to Reykjavik, Iceland, arriving on 3 May.
-She operated out of the port for the next three months, and during that period, her crew assisted in the construction of a hospital and a radio station in Reykjavik.
+From there, she sailed to Reykjavík, Iceland, arriving on 3 May.
+She operated out of the port for the next three months, and during that period, her crew assisted in the construction of a hospital and a radio station in Reykjavík.
 Lavoisier departed on 2 August to return to Greenock three days later; from there, she steamed to Saint Pierre and Miquelon.
 The ship moved to Newfoundland on 16 September before returning to Lorient on 11 October, where she was again reduced to reserve status on 26 October.

 Lavoisier was recommissioned on 1 March 1906 for another stint in the North American fisheries.
-She departed on 3 April and stopped in Greenock two days later, sailed north to the Faroe Islands and ultimately arrived in Reykjavik on 18 April.
+She departed on 3 April and stopped in Greenock two days later, sailed north to the Faroe Islands and ultimately arrived in Reykjavík on 18 April.
 The ship made a series of visits to various ports along the coast of Iceland from May to July.
 Lavoisier steamed to Leith, Britain, in July to pick up the French ambassador to Denmark on 29 July.
 She carried him to visit the Faroes and Iceland before returning him to Greenock on 13 August.
 From there, she got underway for Newfoundland by way of Horta, for another month of fisheries patrolling.
 She returned to Lorient on 2 October and was once again laid up for the winter.
-Lavoisier was recommissioned on 20 March 1907 for another tour off North America, departing Lorient on 8 May and reaching Reykjavik on 21 May.
+Lavoisier was recommissioned on 20 March 1907 for another tour off North America, departing Lorient on 8 May and reaching Reykjavík on 21 May.
 She operated in the station area until August, when she left for a visit to Scandinavia.
 She stopped in Leith on 24 August on the way and arrived in Bergen, Norway, on 1 September.
 She moved to Oslo on 16 September and she was visited by the Norwegian royal family there.
 She visited Copenhagen, Denmark, two days later, and then returned to Lorient to be decommissioned.